Vshnnuu/RAG-Agent_system/README.md

 # 🚀 Vertex AI RAG Agent with ADK

+## ❓ Sample Questions for the F1 RAG Agent

+Here are some example prompts you can use to test and demonstrate the Formula 1 RAG Agent's retrieval capabilities:

+- **"How did Ayrton Senna perform in the 1991 Monaco Grand Prix?"**
+- **"Which constructor dominated the 2004 Formula 1 season and why?"**
+- **"Give me a summary of Lewis Hamilton’s 2018 season, including key races he won."**

 ## 📘 What I Did in This Project

 This project is a fully functional Retrieval Augmented Generation (RAG) agent built using **Google Cloud Vertex AI** and the **Agent Development Kit (ADK)**.